FlowFuse/website/src/blog/2024/09/how-to-debug-node-red-flows.md

 ## Disabling and Removing Breakpoints

-Now that you’ve learned how to add breakpoints and pinpoint problems, you must know how to manage them effectively.
+Now that you’ve learned how to add breakpoints and pinpoint problems, lets look at how to manage them.
 Sometimes you may need to disable specific breakpoints to allow the flow to run without interruption, or you may want to remove them once you’ve finished debugging.

 ### Disabling Breakpoints